kkoomin/TIL/JavaScript/nodeJS/4-natours/README.md

 ### Middleware and Request-Response Cycle

 - Express app receives a request when someone hits a server for which it will then create a request object and response object.
-- **Middle ware** : manipulate the request or the response object or execute any other code.
+- **Middleware** : manipulate the request or the response object or execute any other code.
 (Mostly about the request)
 - a function that can modify the incoming request data.
 - "Everything is middleware" (even routers)
 - Middleware Stack
   - Its order is defined by the **order as defined in the code**
   - Just like a pipeline where our data go through (linear process)
   - Request-Response cycle: `incoming request` ---`Middleware stack`---`response`
+- Param middleware
+  - only runs for certain parameters (which is in our URL).